 You can use a variety of materials for texture in minimalist home interior designs, such as timber, glass, pottery, cloth, and canvas.
-Minimalism design doesn't have to be boring.
-The minimalist style includes muted colour palettes and a muted colour palette that can easily translate to classy.
+Minimalism doesn’t have to be boring and there is a lot of experimentation that can be done in this style.

 - Invest in high-quality fixtures